-A range of other tumours account for the remaining 2%, and although we expect you have to heard of them, we do not expect you to know much about them.
+A range of other tumours account for the remaining 2%, and although we expect you to have heard of them, we do not expect you to know much about them.
 Many of these tumours are hard to diagnose clinically, and their management based on ‘reason’ and anecdote rather than robust empirical study.
-Some of these tumours, such as Merkel cell carcinomas and some appendage tumours appear UVR related — and their rates have increasing over recent decades.
+Some of these tumours, such as Merkel cell carcinomas and some appendage tumours appear UVR related — and, as expected, their rates have increased over recent decades.
 Others, such as skin sarcomas and cutaneous B cell and T cell lymphomas do not appear related to UVR.

 Merkel cell carcinoma (MCC)

 This is a neuroendocrine carcinoma of skin.
 It is rare, but only has a 70% survival rate at 5 years (due to metastatic spread).
 It is believed that the Merkel Cell Polyomavirus is causally implicated in its pathogenesis.
 Not surprisingly, MCC rates are raised in the immunosuppressed.
 It is treated by excision with or without radiotherapy.
 The bigger the primary tumour the worse the prognosis.
 An image of a typical MCC is shown below.